-La Sfera Armoniosa was founded in 1992 and focuses on performing music from the 17th and 18th centuries.
+La Sfera Armoniosa was founded in 1992 by Mike Fentross and Paulina van Laarhoven and focuses on performing music from the 17th and 18th centuries.
 In a short time, La Sfera Armoniosa developed to a top level ensemble performing on major European festivals and venues receiving raving reviews over many years for a wide variety of projects.

-The ensemble/orchestra consists of a core of eight top instrumentalists: Paulina van Laarhoven (gamba), Lidewij van der Voort (violin), Elise van der Wel (violin), Esther van der Eijk (viola), Octavie Dostaler Lalande (cello), Siebe Henstra (harpsichord), Emma Huijsser (baroque harp and recorder) and artistic leader Mike Fentross (lute).
+The ensemble/orchestra consists of a core of eight top instrumentalists: Paulina van Laarhoven (gamba), Lidewij van der Voort (concertmaster, violin), Elise van der Wel (violin), Esther van der Eijk (viola), Octavie Dostaler-Lalonde (cello), Siebe Henstra (harpsichord), Emma Huijsser (baroque harp and recorder), Pieter van Dijk (organ) and artistic leader Mike Fentross (lute).
 Depending on the works to be performed, the instrumentation can be varied and supplemented by instrumentalists, vocal soloists and choirs.

 Partners of La Sfera are/were De Nederlandse Reisopera, Het Nederlands Kamerkoor, Opera2Day, historian and writer Geert Mak, Zero Dance Company, jazz musician Maarten Ornstein, flutist Kersten McCall (solo flutist KCO), soprano Simone Kermes, soprano Johannette Zomer, soprano Claron McFadden, soprano Channa Malkin, soprano Nora Fischer, soprano Roberta Invernizzi, mezzo soprano Barbara Koselj, mezzo soprano Kadri Tegelmann, countertenor Andreas Scholl, countertenor Maarten Engeltjes, alto Sonia Prina, tenor Marcel Beekman, tenor Jan van Elsacker, tenor Ian Honeyman, baritone Henk Neven, bass Harry van der Kamp and contemporary composers Boudewijn Tarenskeen and Merlijn Twaalfhoven.